paulw11/Seam3/README.md

 ## Migrating from Seam to Seam3

+Migration should be quite straight-forward, as the format used to store data in CloudKit and in the local backing store haven't changed.
+Change the import statement to `import Seam3` and you should be good to go.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements
+If you are running on the simulator, make sure that you log in to iCloud using the settings app in the simulator.

 ## Installation